fbpx

 November has a smaller chance of rain than October, and more comfortable temperatures than December.

-The temperatures will have cooled off from the crazy summer humidity, yet it wouldn’t be too cold for hiking.
-It wouldn’t have quite the same crazy crowds as cherry blossom season brings.
-And fall foliage in Japan is something we’ve been dreaming about seeing!
+The temperatures have cooled off from the crazy summer humidity, yet it aren’t be too cold for hiking.
+The crowds aren’t quite the as crazy as during cherry blossom season.
+And seeing fall foliage in Japan was like something out of a fairytale!

 Alternatively, early March would offer the beginnings of cherry blossom season, comfortable weather, and less crowds than those you’ll find late April and early May during Golden Week.